chaneyz/sonitus-ex/README.md

 # Sonitus Ex

 ## Desciption
-Currently, the best way to play music via the SoundCloud site is through their web site.
+Currently, the best way to play music via the SoundCloud site is through their website.
 However, this is a bit restrictive because it means you must keep a browser 'window/tab' open to stream audio.
 If you use the web daily for work and utilize many tabs and browser windows in can become a pain to try and find the open SoundCloud page.

 Enter Sonitus Ex.
 The plan is to create a Google Chrome Web Extension that utilizes the SoundCloud API to import and play a logged in user's playlists.
 This should eliminate the need for a user to keep a browser window or tab open to stream audio from SoundCloud.